 - More descriptive tooltips to help you understand what kind of values are accepted

 - Theme history now shows exact changes that have been made over time and you can revert the changes at any point

 - For those of you who are more familiar with CSS, any number of values can be changed using simple keyboard commands such as Arrow key Up or Down to change the number by 1, Shift +

 - Up or Down arrow key to change the number by 10, Alt + Up or Down to changed the number by 0.1

 - You can use variables and formulas to automatically adjust a value

-You can now also create your customized themes for Micro Experiences, using one of our default system themes - Tint or Block.
-Micro Experiences have a different set of design settings available.
-If you want to learn more about the ways you can style a Micro Experience, please see this article that will take you through selecting a theme, choosing the right assets, and explain all the design settings.
+You can now also create your customized themes for NextGen Experiences, using one of our default system themes - Tint or Block.
+NextGen Experiences have a different set of design settings available.
+If you want to learn more about the ways you can style a NextGen Experience, please see this article that will take you through selecting a theme, choosing the right assets, and explain all the design settings.

 New Activities in EDP or Loyalty (29th June 2020)

 In this release, we’ve significantly enhanced the integration between Cheetah Experiences and the EDP & Cheetah Loyalty.